LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/bot-conversation-errors.md

 ### com.liveperson.bot-connectors-worker.error.events-queue.not-catched-pipeline-error

 #### Description
-This error indicates that there is a unknown error while processing the consumer event.
+This error indicates that there is an unknown error while processing the consumer event.
 #### Reasons
 Mostly implementation errors on our end.
 #### Solutions